CINCINNATI POETRY SLAM

-*Accumulative sore is only taken into consideration in the event of a tie in the final round.
+Each round is scored individually.
+Accumulative score is considered only in the case of a tie in the 3rd round.

 Cincinnati Poetry Slam Rules are adapted from Poetry Slam, Inc as follows: